dk107dk/cdocs/README.md

 **Cdocs** is intended to help manage files for use in contextual help systems.
 The library knows how to find docs given a path.
 Paths should mirror a logical or physical structure of the application.
 This way docs are easy find and map cleanly to the way the app works.

-The expected use of Cdocs is to create an endpoint to retrieve docs from at runtime, or to pull docs into an app build.
+The expected use of Cdocs is to create an endpoint to retrieve in-context help docs from at runtime, or to pull docs into an app build.
 In principle and with some custom code, Cdocs could be used as a lightweight general purpose help and manual system; however, that is not its intended use.

 Cdocs stores documentation as text files in a directory tree.
 Files are Jinja templates containing whatever doc format you prefer.
 Cdocs applies tokens to the templates if ```tokens.json``` containing dict are found.
 Files can be concatenated and/or composed.